 Sandler’s turn at a family comedy was mixed with his famed 1990s Generation X sense of humour to make something of a mess of a film that saw his unlikely father figure teaching a small child how to eat what he wants and pee in the street.
 You know, man stuff!

-The arc Sandler’s character undergoes is from man-child to fully fledged grown up, with his character embracing change and responsibility to grow as a human being as the film goes on, offering Sandler the opportunity to add a little more than obnoxious comedy to his performance and bringing this offering onto our list.
+The arc Sandler’s character undergoes is from man-child to fully fledged grown up, with his character embracing change and responsibility to grow as a human being as the film goes on, offering Sandler the opportunity to add a little more than obnoxious comedy to his performance, bringing this offering onto our list.

-8. Airheads (1994)
+9. Airheads (1994)

-There’s a sense of innocence in Sandler’s 1994 Airheads performance that, when combined with his vastly different look and supporting role, make him hard to identify as the mosher-rocker he portrays.
+There’s a sense of innocence in Adam Sandler’s 1994 Airheads performance that, when combined with his vastly different look and supporting role, make him hard to identify as the mosher-rocker he portrays.